zhenzhenxie/Boglehead-retirement/README.md

 - adjVolume - Adjusted number of shares (accounts for dividends and splits)
 - divCash - The amount of cash dividend paid per share on that day
 - splitFactor - The ratio by which a stock is split or reverse-split on that day

+**Variables from the clean_data.csv**
+- spy_adjClose - Adjusted closing price (accounts for dividends and splits) of spy, renamed 'adjClose' column from spy.csv
+- tlt_adjClose - Adjusted closing price (accounts for dividends and splits) of tlt, renamed 'adjClose' column from tlt.csv

 ## Data Summary